vanzasetia/vanzasetia.site/src/blog/discovering-the-different-types-of-websites.md

 In my opinion, those specifications are not the go-to resources for people to learn about making websites.
 Who is going to start learning HTML from the specification page?
 It would be a nightmare.
 So, they can be accessed by anyone, and at the same time, they are being avoided by anyone.

+## Gopher websites

+The URL starts with **gopher://** and then the domain name.

+I do not know how to access a website with Gopher protocol.

+I have an example of a website that uses Gopher — [gopher://gopher.black](gopher://gopher.black)

+That website is developed by tomasino — [tomasino (@tomasino@tilde.zone) - tilde.zone](https://tilde.zone/@tomasino)

 ## Resources

 I think this is a good source to learn more about Gemini websites — [Project Gemini](https://gemini.circumlunar.space/)